 ./man/man3/alloc.3, ./s4/alloc.s

-has a malloc(3) with malloc
+has a malloc(3) with malloc and realloc:

 Malloc, realloc and calloc return a null pointer (0) if there is no available memory or if the arena has been detectably corrupted[…].

-(≥1) words, where one is eaten for the allocation size,
+where malloc allocates (nbytes+WORD+WORD-1)/WORD (≥1) words, where one is eaten for the allocation size,

-is free(b); malloc(nbytes); memcpy()
+and realloc(b, nbytes) is free(b); malloc(nbytes); memcpy() (in so many words),

-skipped if the just-freed block was malloc
+with memcpy() skipped if the just-freed block was malloced.

 usr/man/man3/malloc.3, usr/src/libc/gen/malloc.c